Tickets | UD Arena

 200 HUNDRED AND COUNTING

 Dayton’s game against Charlotte marked the 200th consecutive regular season home game with an attendance of at least 11,000 fans.
 The Flyers now have 202 straight.
 In the last 15 years, 99% of UD’s home games have drawn at least 10,000 (441 of 444), including the last 240 regular season games.

 AMONG THE BEST IN NCAA ATTENDANCE

 The University of Dayton finished in the Top 30 in men’s basketball attendance for the 14th straight season in 2010-11.
 The Flyers finished 27th in the NCAA in attendance with an average of 12,567 fans a game, after averaging 12,259 in 2009-10.
 The Flyers led the Atlantic 10 in attendance for the 14th straight season.
 UD averaged more than 2,400 fans a game better than any other team in the conference.

 THE FLYER FAITHFUL

 For years, UD has claimed it has had the best fans in the nation.
 In 2001, The Sporting News conducted an unscientific poll of college basketball coaches, media and SIDs.
 In the Jan.
 8, 2001 issue of the magazine, UD’s fans were tabbed as college basketball’s best.
 And they prove it to everyone the Flyers play.
-In 2007-08 UD had the second-best average home attendance in school history (12,801).
-UD Arena has 92 sellouts in its 40-year history.
-UD sold out the opener against Creighton, the Appalachian State game, Boston U and Duquesne game, and has already announced Xavier.
-The record for sellouts is eight in the Arena’s first season 1969-70.
-The Flyers are currently averaging 12,992 fans a game this season.
+UD Arena has had 101 sellouts in its 43-year history.
+The record for sellouts is eight in the Arena’s first season (1969-70).
+The Flyers finished the 2011-12 regular season averaging 12,154 fans a game.

 DID YOU KNOW?